 Access to the San Antonio Missions National Historical Park is free.
 To get from one mission to another, you can either drive on the well-marked streets or hike or bike on the Missions Hiking Trail.
 If you do go on foot, you should know that the missions are a few miles from each other, so bring some water and be ready for a workout.
 While you’re touring the area, don’t be surprised if you hear the sounds of mass.
 That’s because, despite being nearly 300 years old, each chapel is an active Catholic parish.
 History lives in San Antonio, and nowhere is that more tangible than at San Antonio’s missions.

-Take a photo with Batman and then go on a 4D Gotham City adventure on Batman: The Ride, the world’s first roller coaster with magnetic coaster technology.
-This ride is just one of more than a dozen thrill rides at Six Flags.
-If you want something a little mellower, head to one of the park’s family rides.
+Enjoy thrilling innovative rides like Wonder Woman Golden Lasso Coaster, The World’s First Single Rail Coaster, or reach new heights as you soar 17 stories high on The Joker Carnival of Chaos.
+These rides are just a few of more than a dozen thrill rides at Six Flags Fiesta Texas.
+If you want something more mellow head to one of the park’s family rides.
 There’s even a set of rides for young kids, as well as a water park that’s open during the summer.

 If you’re looking for high-flying fun or to make a summer-time splash, you can't miss this essential thing to do in San Antonio.

-The Spurs’ star-studded team, including Tim Duncan, Tony Parker, and Kawhi Leonard, plays its games at the state-of-the-art AT&T Center in San Antonio’s east side.
+The Spurs’ star-studded team plays its games at the state-of-the-art AT&T Center in San Antonio’s east side.
 Regular season games start in late October and end in mid-April, so if you’re in San Antonio during this time you must head to a Spurs game.